civo/kubernetes-marketplace/README.md

 The `maintainer` field can either be an email address (e.g. `hello@civo.com`) or a Twitter username (e.g. `@civocloud`) and isn't displayed on the site, but is used for us to determine who to contact if there are any problems with it.

-The `description` is used when displaying all of the applications, and is limited to a single line of up to 250 characters (any line breaks, HTML tags, etc will be removed). `extra_information` is displayed to the user on their cluster page after installing the application, so should contain usage or access instructions.
+The `description` is used when displaying all of the applications, and is limited to a single line of up to 160 characters (any line breaks, HTML tags, etc must be removed).
+We feel that the length of an SMS text message is sufficient for this.
+This should be a description for our users of what the software does in normal terms, not overly salesy - for example "The best NoSQL database ever, with over 10,000 stars on GitHub" will not be accepted.

 The `url` is a link to where users can read more about it.
 This is shortened when displayed on Civo.com to be just the domain name with any `www.` removed.